uday-kathari/general-guidelines-labs-project-builders/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/face-logo-resized.png)

-# ProGrad Lab | General guidelines for labs/Project Builders
+# ProGrad Labs | General guidelines for labs/Project Builders

 In this document, you will find all the steps you should follow when working on the labs (in the prework and during the bootcamp).